Home / Service and Warranty / Landscaping and maintenance of your foundations

 The majority of homes are constructed on what are termed “reactive clay soils”.
 This type of soil is subject to expansion and contraction depending on seasonal weather and site conditions.
 Sandy sites are usually not prone to this expansion and contraction.

 The Builder is responsible for ensuring that the Slab and Foundations are protected throughout the construction period.
-However, It is the responsibility of the Homeowner to provide additional drainage provisions to suit their Landscaping works in order to prevent pooling of water/moisture against the dwelling.
+However, it is the responsibility of the Homeowner to provide additional drainage provisions to suit their Landscaping works in order to prevent pooling of water/moisture against the dwelling.

 All Coral Homes’ slabs are designed to meet Australian Standards AS2870, and as such are intended to accommodate the expected movements caused by seasonal changes in the soil ie swelling when wet and shrinking when dry.
 The performance of footings under this standard requires normal moisture conditions to be maintained around the house.